fenago/gitlab-ci-ansible-course/md/lab11_pages.md

     Pages daemon.
 GitLab runs it in the background and doesn't use a runner.

-## Other options for your CI/CD file

-If you want to do more advanced tasks, you can update your `.gitlab-ci.yml` file with [any of the available settings].
-You can validate your `.gitlab-ci.yml` file with the [CI
-Lint] tool that's included with
-GitLab.

-The following topics show other examples of other options you can add to your CI/CD file.

 ### Deploy specific branches to a Pages site